sophiathekitty/Community-Discord-BOT/FIRST-CONTRIBUTION.md

 ![Creating the pull request](https://i.imgur.com/sUELwWk.png)

 ### 8. Await review
 You did it!
 Your pull request is now awaiting feedback.
 It's not uncommon for the reviewer to request some changes to your pull request before merging it with the main version.
-We value contribution and won't mock you or anything of the like for "bad" code.
+We value contribution and won't look down on you for "bad" code.
 The worst thing that can happen is that the reviewer gives you some tips on how to improve what you've written.
 See it as a learning experience!